josenunes-econ/josenunes-econ.github.io/index.md

 ---

 Welcome to my website!
 I am currently an intern at ERSE (Energy Services Regulatory Authority).
-My interests are in regulatory and industrial economics, and applied data analysis.
+My interests are in industrial organization, competition, economic regulation, and applied data analysis.
 Here you can find my projects.

 ---